0xk1f0/powerBot/README.md

 ## Usage

-> Don't forget to edit and rename the example files `config.toml` and `lists.py` accordingly
+> Don't forget to edit and rename the example `config.example` accordingly

 ### Manual